Welcome to Waupun...

 Don't forget to mark your calendars for Celebrate Waupun, the Waupun Truck n Show and Volksfest.
 The Truck n Show is one of the nation's largest truck shows and includes a magnificent display of lights during the Friday night, Lights of the Night convoy.

 Volksfest takes place in September and is the place to be if you enjoy polka, good food, beer and fun people.
 With free admission and non-stop music, Volksfest is the place to be.
-This weekend there is also a Wild Goose Chase, Art Show and crafters.
-Guided walking tours of the collection of outdoor sculptures is also available.

 Photo courtesy of the Horicon Marsh International Education Center.